-In a “choose your own adventure” book, the reader can choose the direction of the storyline at many different points in the story.
+In a “choose your own adventure” book, the reader can choose the storyline’s direction at many different points in the story.
 The story can take on many different plot-points, yet it still has a certain plot orientation.
 Some are character-driven; some are action-oriented.
 Others are absurd or complex.
+But what are choose your own adventure books and what makes them so special?

 Most “choose your own adventure” books offer dozens of possible endings; some even offer hundreds of possible endings.
 The number of endings a “choose your own adventure” book will possess depends on the author’s choices and the overall genre of the book.
 For example, horror and sci-fi books tend to have a greater variety of endings than other types of “choose your own adventure” books.